gridcoin-community/Gridcoin-Site/wiki/utxos.md

 by the number of inputs and output and not directly with the number of Gridcoin moved

-* Trying to use too many UTXOs as either an input or an output in one transaction can make a transaction to be too big in bytes to send.
+* Trying to use too many UTXOs as either an input or an output in one transaction can make a transaction too big in bytes to send.
 This can be fixed by either making multiple transaction or consolidating your UTXOs if inputs are the problem.
 See the [troubleshooting section of the FAQ](faq#troubleshooting "wikilink") for how to consolidate your UTXO